fbpx

 Internet Banner - A family sitting on a couch together using a tablet

-FTTC is one of the connection types available within the National Broadband Network (NBN) framework, delivering high-speed internet services to residences and businesses across Australia.
+FTTC is one of the connection types available within the National Broadband Network (NBN) framework, delivering high-speed internet services to residences across Australia.
 It's essential to understand how it works if FTTC is available in your area.

 You can explore the ins and outs of this NBN technology right here in Savvy’s comprehensive guide.
 You can gain insights into how it’s different from other NBN technologies, the potential speeds it can offer and its reliability.
 Learn all you need to know about FTTC connections with us today!